AnsonHui/AHPullRefresh/Pods/AHAutoLayout-Swift/README.md

 ## FAQ

-### When should I use AutoLayoutDSL-Swift?
+### When should I use AHAutoLayout-Swift?

-If you are writting iOS project with Swift, and you want to create UI by manually writting code instead of using Storyboar, but you still want to take the advantage of AutoLayout to save you do the math for calculating the frame, and use automatically handling dynamic content, AutoLayoutDSL-Swift may be one of your choice to save a lot of lines creating instance of NSLayoutConstraint, also let the code to be more cleaner and more straightforward.
+If you are writting iOS project with Swift, and you want to create UI by manually writting code instead of using Storyboar, but you still want to take the advantage of AutoLayout to save you do the math for calculating the frame, and use automatically handling dynamic content, AHAutoLayout-Swift may be one of your choice to save a lot of lines creating instance of NSLayoutConstraint, also let the code to be more cleaner and more straightforward.

 * * *

-## Acknowledgement

-AutoLayoutDSL-Swift is inspired by [AutoLayoutDSL](http://github.com/humblehacker/AutoLayoutDSL), yet [AutoLayoutDSL](http://github.com/humblehacker/AutoLayoutDSL) is written in Objective C++.

 ## License

-AutoLayoutDSL-Swift is released under the MIT license.
+AHAutoLayout-Swift is released under the MIT license.
 See LICENSE for details.